Catherine Jagiellon: Queen consort

 Catherine was crowned queen of Sweden in the spring of 1569.
 Her relationship with John III continued to be very good during her lifetime, and there are no extramarital partners known on either side.
 Her ladies-in-waiting were supervised by Karin Gyllenstierna and her household by chamberlain Pontus De la Gardie, with whom she reportedly had a very good personal relationship (she gave him power of attorney to act as her agent and envoy in Italy regarding her Sforza inheritance).
 She had her own personal Catholic chapel at court as well as several Catholics in her private household, among them several Catholic monks and priests, which shocked the Protestants.
 Despite the controversy around her regarding her role in religious policy, she does not appear to have been subjected to much personal slander.
 She received many supplicants from both Catholics and Protestants, asking her for charity as well as to act as mediary to the king, and fulfilled these duties as was expected by a contemporary queen consort.
 Her fervent Protestant brother-in-law, the future Charles IX mentioned her in his propaganda chronicle Hertig Karls rimkrönika, in which he slanders the names of her spouse, son and daughter, but with only mild disapproval toward Catherine, acknowledging her personal qualities: "She was a Princess full of virtue and piety, still her faith did come from Rome".

 Queen Catherine had political influence and influenced the monarch in many areas, such as his foreign policy and his interest in Renaissance art.
 It is a revealing fact that the king's diplomatic contacts with the Catholic powers quickly diminished after her death.
-Foremost, however, she is known to have influenced John III in his religious policy in favour of Catholicism and the Counter-Reformation, just as the next queen and spouse of John III, Gunilla Bielke, would influence his religious policy in favor of Protestantism.
-John III named Catherine prospective regent of Sweden during the minority of his son, should he die while his son was a minor.
+Foremost, however, she is known to have influenced John III in his religious policy in favour of Catholicism and the Counter-Reformation, just as the next queen and spouse of John III, Gunilla Bielke, would influence his religious policy in favour of Protestantism.
+John III named Catherine the prospective regent of Sweden during the minority of his son, should he die while his son was a minor.

 Another significant matter of interest were the rights of her son Sigismund to the Polish throne.
 She brought up both her children in the Catholic faith, which made Sigismund acceptable as a Polish monarch.
 After the death of her childless brother Sigismund II Augustus in 1572, she considered her son to have rights to the Polish throne through her.
 However, after 1569, Poland had become an elective monarchy.
 This matter, however, also made her significant internationally.

-In 1582, she received the former queen, Karin Månsdotter, and saw to it that her confiscated jewelry was returned to her.
+In 1582, she received the former queen, Karin Månsdotter, and saw to it that her confiscated jewellery was returned to her.

 In her final years, Catherine suffered from gout.
 She fell sick in the spring of 1583, died in Stockholm on 16 September 1583 and was buried in the royal crypt of the Uppsala Cathedral.